Don Messer: Legacy

 Messer's television show became the subject of the National Film Board feature Don Messer: His Land and His Music in 1971 and CBC produced a commemorative video of the show in 1985.

 Messer died in Halifax and his library and papers are held by the Public Archives of Nova Scotia.
 One of his fiddles is now located at the Country Music Hall of Fame in Nashville, Tennessee, although he always claimed that his folk music was neither country, nor western - the Irish and Scottish-influenced fiddle tunes having pre-dated the country/western genre by several hundred years.

 Don Messer's estate, which is run by his daughter Dawn Attis, has attempted to protect his name and image and his music.
 The estate gave sole license to contemporary Canadian folk musician Frank Leahy, who also owns and performs with one of Messer's fiddles.
 He received the honorary violin in 1997.
 Leahy recorded a tribute on Don Messer for the CBC and created a full-length stage production on "Don Messer's Violin," which was presented across Canada.
-In the production, the role of Messer vocalist Marg Osborne was played by Catherine MacKinnon and Leahy played the role of Messer.
+In the production, the role of Messer vocalist Marg Osborne was played by Catherine McKinnon and Leahy played the role of Messer.

 A fiddle purchased by Messer in 1930 for $150 sold at an auction on July 23, 2006 for $11,750 to a resident of St. Stephen, New Brunswick.
 The fiddle was a copy of an instrument made by luthier Antonio Stradivari from the late 1600s.
 Messer owned 14 fiddles in his lifetime.

 A plaque to recognize the former home of Don Messer was installed by the City of Charlottetown to commemorate his contribution and presence in the community.
 The home is located on Belmont St. in Charlottetown and was built in 1950.
 Messer bought the home in 1960 and lived there for several years.

 The Maritime Fiddle Festival created a trophy in Messer's honour in 1986.
 The trophy is award to the fiddler with the highest points at the festival, with the award noted to commemorate the "greatest fiddler of them all."